kubernetes/kubernetes/docs/design/persistentdisks.md

 	EmptyDir *EmptyDir

 	// changed from specific GCEPersistentDisk.
-	// selectors that can find a PersistentDisk to attach and mount Selector []map[string]
+	// selectors that can find a PersistentDisk to attach and mount.

-	// Does GitRepo fit the "disk" definition?
-It would not match "intent" and instead requires specific repo/version attributes
+	// could substitute a named disk for selectors.
+	Selector []map[string]

 	GitRepo *GitRepo `json:"gitRepo"`

     // Optional: Defaults to false (read/write).